 With one major event in the books, the NXL heads to a familiar place; Dallas, TX!
-Event one is down and we have four more majors left, along with a handful of minor events as well as a European circuit to deal with along the way.
-Today, we must focus on getting familiar with the NXL Dallas Open layout and focus our efforts on efficient practices that hopefully lead to an event win for some of us.
+Event one is down and we have four more majors left, and a bunch of reginal events.
+Then some of us have Europe to deal with along the way.
+Today, we must focus on getting familiar with the 2019 NXL Dallas Open layout and focus our efforts on efficient practices that hopefully lead to an event win for some of us.
 As a small disclaimer, I do want all of you to win, but in reality only a handful of you reading this will actually be able to win, its just a statistical near-impossibility for everyone reading this to win, you understand.
 As we know, preparation is key, and it is a crucial element in your team’s, as well as your own, personal success.
 Be prepared to fight against your opponents by taking every necessary step.
 Taking these steps goes far beyond just the hours on the practice field.
 As some of the teams who I coach will agree, game planning is one of their major keys to success.
 With that said, our fearless leader and coach extraordinaire, Rusty Glaze has made some adjustments to the normal field layout map that should be a staple in everyone’s field planning.
 I would recommend following his lead, as it has paid serious dividends to Dynasty and to other local teams that we coach!
-The BKI Team have also added a virtual walkthrough that is FREE for everyone to enjoy.
-This is just a preliminary walkthrough and the real in depth breakdown will come next week, exclusively for members only!
+The BKI Team have also added a FIELD BREAKDOWN FREE for everyone to enjoy.
+This is just a preliminary walkthrough and the more detailed, in depth breakdown is available exclusively for MEMBERS ONLY!
 So check out the LINK above then sign up for BKI PAINTBALL to get access to over 400 pieces of unique paintball and fitness drills along with

 The gridded field map is great for setting up the layout at your local field.
 However, it is not the best when it comes to game planning.
 As a result, I am sharing with you, how coach Rusty Glaze lays out Dynasty’s field maps.
 The gridded field plans can make game plans cluttered and all the lines can cause confusion.
 Therefore, these maps have been cleaned up to allow you to create a clearer, more efficient game plan.
 We generally print out about 10 maps for each member of the team.
 A couple for each guy to come up with their own game plan and then a few extras for scouting reports of other teams and when the guys “misplace” them here and there.
 We also keep a large cache of the maps ready to keep track of wins and losses throughout our practice weekends.